looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         --zone $ZONE \
         --project $PROJECT

-2. Clone tutorial repo in a local directory on your cloud shell environment
+2. Clone repo in a local directory on your cloud shell environment and cd to the `nuke-from-orbit` directory

         $ git clone https://github.com/JCPistell/looker-load-testing.git
+        $ cd looker-load-testing/nuke-from-orbit

 3. Build docker image and store it in your project's container registry